geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-20/meeting-transcript.md

 And then gradient will work.
 Because right now, gradient's broken.
 Because it can't call the..
-Like, it can't call the UOP methods, and the different UOP methods are on multi-lazy buffer now.
+Like, it can't call the UOp methods, and the different UOp methods are on multi-LazyBuffer now.
-So that needs to be rewritten in a rewrite rule, and that kind of continues in the UOP-ification of everything.
+So that needs to be rewritten in a rewrite rule, and that kind of continues in the UOp-ification of everything.
 We move things from being done instantly to being specified and then transformed.
 So the specification transform thing is slower, but it's much easier to reason about.
 If you guys haven't tried Viz, it's really beautiful.